pachyderm/pachyderm/doc/docs/master/troubleshooting/pipeline_troubleshooting.md

 #### Recourse

 First make sure that there is no parent job still running.
-Do `pachctl list job | grep yourPipelineName` to see if there are pending jobs on this pipeline that were kicked off prior to your job.
+Do `pachctl list job --expand| grep yourPipelineName` to see if there are pending jobs on this pipeline that were kicked off prior to your job.
 A parent job is the job that corresponds to the parent output commit of this pipeline.
 A job will block until all parent jobs complete.

 If there are no parent jobs that are still running, then continue debugging: